Tux/Release-Checklist/Checklist.md

 had scripted yourself before using that module, replace them too.

-If adding tests after a bug-fix, add at least two tests: one that tests that the required (fixed) behavior now passes and that the invalid bahavior fails.
+If adding tests after a bug-fix, add at least two tests: one that tests that the required (fixed) behavior now passes and that the invalid behavior fails.

 # Documentation